Zunino's homer helps Rays rally past A's 10-7 in 10 innings – KION546

 ATTENDANCE WOES

-The A’s drew a crowd of 2,815 — 327 more than their season-low in the series opener on Monday night.
+The A’s drew a crowd of 2,815 — which was 327 more than their season low in the series opener Monday night.

 UP NEXT